Ks89/BYAManager/README.md

 ## Future extensions
-* Create a database for device's commercial names, to remove the requirement to update the software every new iDevice produced
-* Replace the Download button with an improved version
 * Add a pattern to the sha check
 * Improve the logic to check the free space on the disk
 * Create a custom GUI for the popup in the system tray